encloud-tech/encloud/README.md

 ```

 ## Command reference
-1) Generate RSA 2048 key pair (key encryption key or KEK) to encrypt & decrypt the AES-256 keys (data encryption key or DEK).
-Run below command from the root of the project to the RSA key pair
+1) Generate ECIES secp256k1 OR RSA 2048 key pair (key encryption key or KEK) to encrypt & decrypt the AES-256 keys (data encryption key or DEK).
+Run below command from the root of the project to the ECIES/RSA key pair
     > encloud generate-key-pair

 2) Upload encrypted data to Filecoin.
 This command encrypts the specified file using a newly generated DEK.
 The DEK is encrypted using the KEK and the metadata is stored on the local KV store.